syncfusion-content/javascript-docs/js/Grid/Cell.md

 ## Auto wrap

-Auto wrap enables the Grid to wrap cell content or header content to next line when the content exceeds the boundary of the cell width.
-To enable auto wrap, set [`allowTextWrap`](https://help.syncfusion.com/api/js/ejgrid#members:allowtextwrap "allowTextWrap") property as `true`.
+Auto wrap enables the Grid to wrap the cell content or header content to next line when the content exceeds the boundary of the cell width.
+To enable auto wrap, set the  [`allowTextWrap`](https://help.syncfusion.com/api/js/ejgrid#members:allowtextwrap "allowTextWrap") property as `true`.

 We can specify the mode of auto wrap using [`wrapMode`](https://help.syncfusion.com/api/js/ejgrid#members:textwrapsettings-wrapmode "wrapMode") property of the [`textWrapSettings`](https://help.syncfusion.com/api/js/ejgrid#members:textWrapSettings "textWrapSettings").

-Three types of wrapMode are available and they are,
+Three types of `wrapMode` are available and they are,

  1. Both
  2. Header